blanchette/logical_verification_2019/md/love03_structured_proofs_and_proof_terms.md

 A few hints on how to carry out proofs by induction:

- * perform induction following the structure of thedefinition of one of the functions appearing in the goal
+ * perform induction following the structure of the definition of one of the functions appearing in the goal

  * if the base case (e.g., `0`, `[]`) of an induction is difficult, this is a sign the wrong variable was chosen or some lemmas are missing